t-me/DirectAdmin-Certificate-Manager/README.md

  * Login and use it

 ### ToDo
- * SSL Cert install Step 3 : If error or warning don't show button step 4.
+ * Redo Function "DA_GET_SSL_INFO" if SSL anabeld check httpsite for valid ssl not DA because of servercetificat error
  * SSL Cert install Step 3 : If Everything is Correct remove the .well-know directory.
  * SSL Cert install Step 4 : Enable SSL When it is not enabled (DA API)